Ai Accountant

 The Companies Act mandates this feature for three critical reasons:

-• Fraud Prevention: Audit trails make it nearly impossible for bad actors to manipulate records without detection.
+• Fraud Prevention: Audit trails make it nearly impossible for bad actors to manipulate ledger entries without detection.

 • Audit Facilitation: Statutory audits become smoother when auditors can review complete histories rather than just balances.

-For Indian SMBs using Tally or Zoho, robust audit trails ensure their books can withstand scrutiny from both internal auditors and regulators.
-The days of hoping your records “look good enough” are over.
+For Indian SMBs using Tally, robust audit trails ensure their books can withstand scrutiny from both internal auditors and regulators.
+The days of hoping your records "look good enough" are over.

 Decoding the Companies Act Audit Trail Requirements